AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/insert-questions.md

 ---
 # Insert questions from Question bank

-Perform the following steps, for inserting questions from question bank in the quiz:
+Perform the following steps to insert questions from question bank in the quiz:

 1. Select **Insert from question bank** option from the **Questions** dropdown menu in the toolbar as shown below.
-The **Insert from question bank** dialog opens.

     ![](assets/insert-from-question-bank.png){width="350" align="left"}

+    The **Insert from HTML question bank** dialog is displayed.

 1. Specify the path to the question bank stored in your repository and select the questions you wish to insert into your quiz, as shown below.
 You can also select all the questions of the Question bank, using **Select all**.